Ugly Americans (TV series)

-Ugly Americans was an American adult animated sitcom created by Devin Clark and developed by David M. Stern.
+Ugly Americans is an adult animated sitcom created by Devin Clark and developed by David M. Stern.
+It was aired from March 17, 2010 to April 25, 2012.
 The series focuses on the life of Mark Lilly, a social worker employed by the Department of Integration, in an alternate reality version of New York City inhabited by monsters and other creatures.
 Daniel Powell served as executive producer and Aaron Augenblick as supervising producer and animation director.

-Ugly Americans aired on Comedy Central from March 17, 2010 to April 25, 2012 with a total of 31 episodes over two seasons.
+Ugly Americans aired on Comedy Central from March 17, 2010, to April 25, 2012, with a total of 31 episodes over two seasons.

-Production history
+Production

+Pre-production was handled at Brooklyn-based Augenblick Studios, and then the animation for the first season was produced in Flash and handled at Cuppa Coffee Studios in Toronto.
+The first half of the second season was handled by Big Jump Entertainment in Ottawa.
+The animation for the second half of season two was handled by Markle Productions and Solis Animation that are also located in Toronto.

-The series premiered on March 17, 2010 on Comedy Central.
+The series premiered on March 17, 2010, on Comedy Central.
 The series is based on a webseries by Devin Clark entitled 5 On with Alan Whiter, which was later developed by former The Simpsons writer David M. Stern.
 It was picked for seven episodes in May 2009 and renewed for an additional seven episodes to air in October 2010.
 The show's second season premiered on June 30, 2011.
-The cast includes Matt Oberg as Mark Lilly, Kurt Metzger as Mark's zombie roommate Randall Skeffington, Natasha Leggero as Callie Maggotbone, Mark's demon boss and "office fling", Randy Pearlstein as wizard Leonard Powers, Michael-Leon Wooley as Twayne Boneraper, a demonic bureaucrat, and Larry Murphy as Francis Grimes, a law-enforcement officer.

-Season 1 was animated by Cuppa Coffee Studios in Toronto, Ontario, Canada.

-The second season returned on Wednesday, March 14, 2012 at 10:30 p.m.
-In March 2013, it was reported that Comedy Central will "not [be] moving forward with production on a new season of the series".
-On May 29, 2013, an update on a potential third season was posted on the Ugly Americans Facebook page stating that "the network did everything in their power to keep the show alive by trying to find outside financing", but ultimately failed, meaning that the show will not continue but they are seeking other avenues to keep the story and characters alive.

-The series features a stark, flat visual style which Variety Brian Lowry noted "vaguely resembles the EC Comics of the 1950s (think Vault of Horror)..."